Faster and smarter in the app... Open app

 |

-Why go in June?
-Summer is here, the weather is perfect and the sea is warm enough for a swim, but the crowds that come with the school holidays are yet to arrive.
-Schools start to break up in Scotland at the end of this month and the rush from the rest of the UK is then only weeks away.
+Instead, head there in early June.
+Summer has arrived, the weather's perfect and the sea is warm enough for a swim, but the crowds that come with the school holidays are yet to arrive.
+Schools start to break up in Scotland at the end of the month and the rush from the rest of the UK is then only weeks away.

 Our guide to Santorini